-I’m currently instructing a new course I’ve written called Mighty Women .
-Each class includes exploring the creativity of God and discovering how creating a piece of art is very similar to how He molds us.
-I’m very passionate about encouraging others to grow and become mighty individuals for God’s kingdom.
-After great deal of research and prayer, I also felt led to write a book called Maturity: Rediscovering its Meaning.
-In addition, I’m extremely grateful that God is continuously opening doors for me to speak to church groups and radio stations, too.
+In addition, I enjoy instructing various courses and workshops I’ve written for groups of women.
+After 20 years of teaching in various towns, I’ve discovered there is joy in creating and writing that can lead to healing, strength, peace, and maturity.
+Each class I create for women includes learning how to find healing and strength through creative expression and discovering how creating a piece of art is very similar to how God molds us.
+I’m also extremely grateful that God is continuously opening doors for me to speak to church groups and radio stations, too.
 I’ve had the privilege of sharing my testimony on KBWomen Radio, Christian Devotions Speak Up Radio, KPXQ 1360 AM Radio in Arizona, KBRITE 740 AM Radio in California, Tandem and Bridge Radio on 89.7 FM in New Jersey.

 My husband and I both came from Christian homes and accepted Christ into each of our hearts when we were very young.
 When we first got married, I was extremely committed to trying to grow both emotionally and spiritually.
 However, my husband will tell you that he was not.
 I found myself frequently reminding him to read the Bible and pray with me.
 I also invited him to many small group meetings and encouraged him to attend various church functions.
 I genuinely wanted to help him grow and become a strong spiritual leader in our home.

-I would have never thought years ago my husband would currently be passionate about leading a Bible study group, enjoy encouraging other men to grow, and love serving God at church.
+I would have never thought years ago my husband would currently be passionate about leading a Bible study group, enjoy encouraging other men to grow, and love serving God with his creative gifts at church.
 My husband and I continue to see the amazing benefits of growing both emotionally and spiritually.
 When we don’t grow, immaturity sadly causes a great deal of pain and damage in our relationship with God and others.
 We are not perfect, but my husband and I now enjoy watching how God is continuously transforming each of our lives.
-It brings me great joy to share with all of you that we’ve recently celebrated our 11th wedding anniversary.
-We look forward to seeing how God is going to use both of us in a mighty way!
+It brings me great joy to share with all of you that we’ve recently celebrated our 13th wedding anniversary.
+We look forward to seeing how God is going to use both of us in a mighty and creative way!

 To learn more about her and her husband you may also visit: www.joshstreetdesign.com/about/